KMF Funded Projects and Fundraising Events

 TRAIN A VILLAGE, SAVE A CHILD PROJECT

 The KMF committee was awarded a grant to train several committee members who can in turn train community members in YOUTH MENTAL HEALTH FIRST AID.
 Our trainers are now ready to train the village!
 Community members who complete the training will learn how to assist adolescents who are developing a mental health problem, experiencing worsening of a mental health problem or in a mental health crisis.
-Dates for the first two courses of community training are 3-4th November, and 15-16th December.
+Feedback from the courses so far has been overwhelmingly positive.
 For more information or to book a place for the next 2 day training course, please contact Lorna Woodward at Lifeline – either via email firstname.lastname@example.org , or phone 8842 2827.